puttehi/dj-machine-learning/README.md

 * How long before a doodler is considered "stuck"
 * Machine learning model node counts
     * If you change the input or output count, you need to modify other code!
+* Drawing of platform and doodler debug information (positions/ML data)

 ## Additional information